signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Inputs

-Inputs are given by one or more "-ixxx" options, where xxx is a filename or UDP port.
+Inputs are given by one or more "-iInput" options, where Input is a filename or UDP port.
 Supported file types include .pcap, .pcapng, and .wav.
 Here are some examples:

 > -imytestinput.pcap<br/>
 > <br/>
 > -i192.168.1.2:52000<br/>
 > <br/>
 > -ifd00:5d2::11:123:5222:52000<br/>
+> <br/>
+> -imytestinput1.pcap -imytestinput2.pcap<br/>
+> <br/>
+> -imytestinput1.pcap -imytestinput2.pcap -i192.168.1.2:52000<br/>

 ### Outputs

-Outputs are given by one or more "-oxxx" options, where xxx is a filename or UDP port.
+Outputs are given by one or more "-oOutput" options, where Output is a filename or UDP port.
 Currently mediaMin command line outputs are limited to pcap files containing transcoded outputs.
 For example in this command line:

     ./mediaMin -cx86 -i../pcaps/mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB.pcapng -o4894.ws_xc0.pcap -o4894.ws_xc1.pcap -o4894.ws_xc2.pcap -L -d0xc11 -r20